How to Secure Video Streaming for Your Enterprise

 Let’s take a look at the importance of secure video streaming to today’s hybrid enterprises and what you can do to better protect your online video assets.

-The pandemic drastically upended employee priorities and caused a sea change in work-life balance — employees want more of it, and they feel that hybrid work opportunities better provide for it.
+The pandemic drastically upended employee priorities and caused a sea change in work-life balance — employees want more of it and feel that hybrid work opportunities better provide for it.
 Many enterprises have responded positively, realizing the business benefits of downsizing their physical locations: reducing overhead costs, accessing a larger talent pool, and retaining top talent.

-Despite their emerging importance, most enterprise video platforms were not designed with data protection at the forefront, and they lack the security feature set and governance protocols needed to protect enterprise video content.
-That means enterprises face the possibility of sensitive data leaking to external parties, exposing the enterprise to serious financial, reputational, and operational risk.
-Moreover, at enterprises that don’t have proactive plans to keep their video content secure, employees often store content in external locations, creating further data loss exposure.
+That means enterprises face the possibility of sensitive data leaking to external parties, exposing the enterprise to severe financial, reputational, and operational risk.
+Moreover, at enterprises that don’t use a secure video hosting platform, employees often store content in external locations, creating further data loss exposure.

 Some of the specific risks enterprises face include: